RmdanJr/Alien-Invasion/README.md

 the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

-#### To run the game, ensure that you have python3 and pygame library installed in your system and follow these steps:
+## To run the game, ensure that you have python3 and pygame library installed in your system and follow these steps

 <label> 1.
 Clone this repositry to your local machine </label>